e-conomic/swift-course/README.markdown

 Interested in learning how to build apps for iOS using Swift?
 Look no further.
 This fall e-conomic will host a weekly class, where you can come and learn together with full time developers, that want to learn as well.
 We will create a space in e-conomic's development department where you have the time to learn, and where you can get help and feedback, in a nice environment in central Copenhagen.

 ## What will we be doing?
 We will watch and follow the curriculum of an online course from Stanford University, together with the official Swift book.
 It is therefore important that you can work independently and already have some basic programming background.
 We will try to cover a lot of material and also understand things in depth.
 So expect to spend at least one full day a week on this course.
 You will get weekly supervison, code review, and feedback from 2 professional developers, that will follow the course with you.
 To round off the course you will build a small iOS application, that could potentially be App Store ready.
 We will pitch some ideas for what you can build, but it is up to you.
-But the idea is to build an application that includes a substantial part of the material we have covered.
+The goal is to build an application that includes a substantial part of the material we have covered.

 ## Ok, so how much is it?
 It's free.
 We have limited slots open, but the course is free of charge.
 While e-conomic will supply the location, coffee, and fresh fruit, you must bring your own hard- and software.